Standard Terms of Business

 9.3 We will take account of the steps and checks suggested by HMRC in their ‘Agent Toolkits’.
 While use of the Toolkits is voluntary, we will ensure that our quality control procedures match or enhance the suggestions in the Toolkits so that, in the unlikely event that HMRC consider any of your tax returns with which we assist to be inaccurate, we will be able to help you demonstrate to HMRC that reasonable care has been taken in the preparation of the return, thereby significantly reducing the possibility of an inaccuracy penalty being imposed.
 To further reduce the possibility of an inaccuracy penalty, you will remain responsible for maintaining good quality supporting records for each return, for providing us with all relevant information and explanations and for acting on any advice that we give you.

-10.1 If at any time you would like to discuss with us how our service to you could be improved, or if you are dissatisfied with the service you are receiving, please let us know, by contacting the your principal contact at the firm.
+10.1 We are committed to providing you with a high-quality service that is both efficient and effective.
+If at any time you would like to discuss with us how our service to you could be improved, or if you are dissatisfied with the service you are receiving, please let us know, by contacting your principal contact at the firm.

-10.2 We undertake to look into any complaint carefully and promptly and do all we can to explain the position to you.
-If we do not answer your complaint to your satisfaction you may of course take up the matter with our professional body.
+10.2 We will promptly consider any complaint and do all we can to explain the position to you.
+We will acknowledge your letter within five working days of its receipt and endeavour to deal with your complaint within eight weeks.
+If we do not answer your complaint to your satisfaction, you may of course take up the matter with our professional body.

-11.1 This engagement letter is governed by, and construed in accordance with Scottish law.
-The Courts will have exclusive jurisdiction in relation to any claim, dispute or difference concerning this engagement letter and any matter arising from it.
+11.1 Our engagement letter, the schedules of services and our standard terms and conditions of business are governed by and construed in accordance with Scottish law.
+Each party agrees that the Courts will have exclusive jurisdiction in relation to any claim, dispute or difference concerning this engagement letter and any matter arising from it.
 Each party irrevocably waives any right it may have to object to any action being brought in those courts, to claim that the action has been brought in an inappropriate forum, or to claim that those courts do not have jurisdiction.

 11.2 If any provision in this Standard Terms of Business or any associated engagement schedules, or its application, are found to be invalid, illegal or otherwise unenforceable in any respect, the validity, legality or enforceability of any other provisions shall not in any way be affected or impaired.